JuicyBenjamin/gameslam/README.md

 You can [deploy your site to Vercel](https://vercel.com/docs/concepts/deployments/overview) either via a Git provider integration or through the Vercel CLI.

-## Deno Server

-This app has a minimal [Deno server](https://docs.deno.com/runtime/tutorials/http_server) implementation.
-After running a full build, you can preview the build using the command:

 ```
 pnpm serve
 ```